davidpaps/twitter_clone/README.md

 # Twitter - Built with the PERN Stack

-A Full Stack PERN Application (PostgreSQL, Express, React, Node) that explores RESTful API's in a CRUD (Create, Read, Update, Delete) App that users can sign up, sign in and make, edit and delete posts.
+A Full Stack PERN Application that explores RESTful API's in a CRUD (Create, Read, Update, Delete) App that users can sign up, sign in and make, edit and delete posts.

-This simulates Twitter and stores all 'Tweets' in the attached database.
-It was Test driven using the Jest and Enzyme libraries.
+This application explores the PERN (PostgreSQL, Express, React, Node) full stack in greater detail.
+It uses a Node.js/Express.js to create a RESTful API's in the backend with an attached PostgreSQL database for storgae of the users and tweets.
+React.js was then used for the Single Page frontend server.
+This will dynamically render whenever a tweet is created, edited or deleted - it will then update and retrieve data from the database accordingly.
+The project wasTest driven using the Jest and Enzyme libraries.

+### Features

+- A user can sign up to Twitter (with unique credentials - duplicate username or email addresses will throw an error message)
+- A user can sign in to their twitter account (references the database and throws an error message if no user exists)
+- A user can sign out which will de-authenticate the session
+- You can only view the '/' path until you sign in/up - otherwise it will always reroute to the same page
+- Once logged in, a user can post a tweet, then edit or delete a tweet that they made
+- A user can not delete or edit a tweet that does not belong to them

 ---